Tobie S. Stein

 Professor Stein holds a PhD in Sociology from the City University of New York and an MFA in Performing Arts Management from Brooklyn College.
 Her program in performing arts management has been profiled in Drama Biz Magazine and American Theatre Magazine.
 Before joining the faculty at Brooklyn College, Professor Stein created and directed a certificate program in nonprofit management and communications at the Center for Advanced Study in Education of the Graduate School of the City University of New York.
 Her articles on workforce development have appeared in the Journal of Arts Management, Law and Society, and the Wall Street Journal’s National Business Employment Weekly.

-CLICK HERE for a review.
+CLICK HERE for a review of Performing Arts Management.